 COMMIT;

-An important thing that can be seen in this example is that PostgreSQL only assigns a transaction ID to the transaction as soon as data is modified.
-This is done to prevent unneeded work and to prevent transaction IDs from exhaustion.
-Even if the transaction ID is a 32-bit integer, the value is exhausted at some point.
-PostgreSQL can deal with this overflow (i.e., tuples can be frozen to handle transaction ID wrap-arounds properly).
+An important observation in this example is that PostgreSQL only assigns a transaction ID to a transaction when data is modified.
+This optimization prevents unnecessary work and avoids transaction ID exhaustion.
+Even though the transaction ID is a 32-bit integer, it can eventually be exhausted.
+PostgreSQL handles this overflow by freezing tuples to manage transaction ID wraparounds properly.

 The system attributes xmin